jashapiro/jashapiro.github.io/courses/biolB215s13/basic_graphics.md

 Make a boxplot that shows the distribution of the product of petal width and petal length for each individual iris in the data set, split by species.
-Add a solid horizontal line to your plot that shows the mean of this product of  across all three the species.
-Also add a dotted horizontal line that shows the product of mean width and mean height, calculated separately.
+Add a solid horizontal line to your plot that shows the mean of this product across all three the species.
+Also add a dotted horizontal line that shows the product of mean width and mean length, calculated separately.
 Are these the same?
 Why or why not?
 {: .question}

 ## Scatterplots